The Toffees have mounted a surprise top-four challenge with the aid of the talents of Romelu Lukaku, Gerard Deulofeu and Gareth Barry this season.

 Following a run of six straight Premier League wins, Everton sits fifth in the table - a point behind fourth-placed Arsenal having played a game fewer than the London club.

 And ahead of his side's trip to Sunderland on Saturday, Martinez waxed lyrical about the loan system, claiming that any criticism of its use is "ridiculous".

 "The loan system is something that has to be part of the game," he said.
 "Young players need an opportunity to develop, but it is difficult to find a loan relationship that works.

 "People will go against it, it has its pros and cons.
 From our point of view the loan system is vital but to criticise it is ridiculous.
-It would be like criticising us for giving youngsters opportunities.
+It would be like criticizing us for giving youngsters opportunities."

 "You could find many examples of players who have been treated unfairly just because they are not part of the long-term future of the club."

 Martinez also said that captain Phil Jagielka was nearing a return after six weeks out with a hamstring injury.

 "We want to make sure that he's 100 percent to play 90 minutes so we've organized a behind-closed-doors friendly," the Spaniard said.
 "He's reacting well to treatment, we need to make sure we give him every opportunity to be fully fit.